LindaOjo/Lindaojo.com/content/blog/articles/How-to-check-lighthouse-scores-on-chrome or firefox.md

 isBlogPost: true
 ---

-I am starting a Lighthouse Series, where I go into details on how to improve a website's Lighthouse scores and realized some of my readers might need a guide on how to check the scores of a websites hence this quick article.
+I am starting a Lighthouse Series, where I go into details on how to improve a website's Lighthouse scores and realized some of my readers might need a guide on how to check the scores of a website hence this quick article.

 Here is a list of articles in the Series.
 I will update the list until the series is complete.